More About Tallying The World's Planetarium Attendance

 In summary, then, I wouldn't feel comfortable saying there's a "trend" in attendance one way or the other.
 The most I can report is, some are up, some are down, most are within the error bars for maintaining.
 I cannot say with certainty (like Ann Taylor used to on NPR): "Declines led advances by a margin of 3 to 2".

 On the other hand, while some older facilities are closing down, others are renovating and new theaters are being built.
-I think we can safely say with certainty that the planetarium field is not moribund.
+Overall, as the number of domes continues to increase inexorably, so does attendance.
+I think we can safely say with certainty the planetarium field is not moribund.